Massachusetts Department of Correction: Correction Officer Training Academy

 The Department of Correction's training is conducted at the Department Headquarters located in Milford, MA.
 The academy consists of 10–12 weeks of paramilitary type training for new correction officer recruits.
 (The academy also trains Correctional Program Officers (CPO), Industrial Instructors, Recreation Officers, Correctional Cooks).
 Recruits are taught the policies and procedures of the department, self-defense, firearms use, proper handcuffing and restraint techniques, proper emergency vehicle operations, suicide prevention, security operations, and many other topics.
 Once a recruit completes the academy he or she is sworn in as a Massachusetts State Correction Officer and is assigned to one of the state's sixteen correctional facilities to be further trained by a Field Training Officer (FTO).
 The field training program is similar to the type of training police departments use to train new police officers.

-Fallen Officers
+Fallen officers

 Since the establishment of the Massachusetts Department of Correction, 14 officers have died in the line of duty.
 The most recent line of duty death was in 1998 at MCI-Shirley.

-Inmate Suicide
+Inmate suicide

 The suicide rates among people locked up in Massachusetts has been among the highest in the nation.
 A 2020 report from the US Department of Justice concluded there is "reasonable cause to believe that MDOC has engaged in a pattern or practice of resistance to rights protected by the Eighth Amendment because it fails to provide constitutionally adequate supervision and mental health care to prisoners in mental health crisis and places them in mental health watch for prolonged periods of time under restrictive housing conditions that violate their constitutional rights."

-Headquarters

-The Massachusetts Department of Correction's headquarters is located in Milford, Massachusetts.